Japan in August: Super Hot and Humid Festivals – Not Advised

 obon

-It is a time when Japanese people honor their ancestors and welcome the spirits of the dead back to the world of the living.
+It is a time when Japanese people honour their ancestors and welcome the spirits of the dead back to the world of the living.

-During the festival, people light lanterns and dance in the streets to honor their ancestors.
+During the festival, people light lanterns and dance.

 Many towns and cities across Japan hold Obon festivals, so you should have no trouble finding one to attend.